What grades are offered by Texas Virtual Academy?

 What subjects will my child study?

 Language arts, math, science, social studies, music, technology, and art are the core courses.
-Your child will also take physical education and health classes in grades 6–8.
-Visit the K–8 online courses and high school online courses sections on K12.com for the full list.
+Visit the high school online courses sections on K12.com for the full list.

 How much does it cost to attend Texas Virtual Academy?